Ingredients

 Preheat a pan for at least a minute (2-3 minutes if you’re using a cast iron) over medium heat.
 You want the pan to be quite hot and evenly heated when you start the pancakes.

 Right before you’re about to cook, add some butter to the pan.
 My favorite way of doing this is to take a stick of butter, peel the paper off one side, and literally rub the butter stick all over the bottom of the pan.
 That way, you get complete coverage.
 I always save a stick of butter in our fridge for just this purpose.
 The butter should immediately foam up – then you know the pan is hot enough.
-If any areas are not foamy, this is a good indication that the pan is not evenly heated – consider readjusting the pan on the stove and wait a bit longer.
+If any areas are not foamy, this is a good indication that the pan is not evenly heated – consider readjusting the pan on the stove and wait a bit longer before throwing on the pancakes.

 Add a large spoonful of batter to the pan.
 The butter should bubble around the batter – not a ton, but a little.
 If not, your pan is not hot enough OR you don’t have enough butter in the pan.